Floodplain Connection in an Agricultural Setting

 An artificial berm, formed years ago, physically separated Carpenter Creek from the wetlands and adjacent floodplain.
 With high flows forced to remain in the creek, the stream banks eroded, soil health declined, and few native plants survived.
 Field erosion and soggy access have presented challenges for farming operations.
-The site was also overrun with invasive weeds, mainly a monoculture of reed canary grass and non-native roses.
+The site was also overrun with invasive weeds, mainly a jungle of invasive blackberries, English roses and reed canary grass.

 Native amphibians such as the Pacific chorus frog, red-legged frog and long-toed salamanders reproduce in this wetland.
 The project provides better conditions for egg masses to attach by reducing invasive reed canarygrass and planting native sedges.